My Honda CR-V Camper Setup

 Simple DIY bed platform

-To setup the bed platform, I move the front passenger seat forward as far as it goes to make room for the length of the bed platform.
-Then I fold down the middle and right back seats and slide them forward using the adjustor bar under the seats.
-The folded-down back seats become part of the bed platform, with two plastic bins placed behind the seats for the rest of the bed support.
+To make space for the bed platform, I move the front passenger seat forward as far as it goes.
+Then I fold down the middle and right back seats, which go under the bed platform.
 I leave the left back seat up and slide it back as far as it will go.
 This provides an easy way to get in and of the bed, as well as a place to sit inside.
 For more leg room, move the driver seat forward.

-For the ultimate in comfort while sleeping, I use a 4″ thick self-inflating foam mattress: the UST Gear Fillmatic Sleeping Mat.
+For the ultimate in comfort while sleeping, I use a 4″ thick self-inflating foam mattress.
 With an R-value of 6, this mattress helps me stay super warm at night.
 I like not having to blow it up, and I don’t worry about punctures like I would if using my backpacking air mattress.
 I also like the outer fabric… it feels durable but it’s also soft and feels similar to a flannel sheet.
-Since the board has hinges on the top, I use a thin foam pad under the mattress to protect it.
+Since the board has hinges on the top, I use a yoga mat under the mattress to protect it.

 Sleeping Bags & Pillow

 For cold weather trips (which is when I primarily plan to use this camper), I use a down sleeping quilt and a synthetic blanket for warmth.
 I don’t want to rely on using the car’s heater to stay warm, so I’d rather bundle up.
 I’m used to cold nights on backpacking trips – and I find that sleeping in my car is much warmer than in a tent.
 My favorite pillow for camping, whether in a tent or in my car, is a compressible foam pillow from Therm-a-Rest.
 I have a medium-size and love how cushy it is while still providing support when I sleep on my side.